-Put student teachers into groups of four.
+Put pupils into groups of four.
 Give each group a set of cards with five or six pairs of cards in each set (e.g. five or six new words and five or six matching definitions, pictures or translations).

 The cards should be of cardboard thick enough not to be see-through when placed face-down on the table.
-Get student teachers to gather round one group as you show them how to play the game.
+Get pupils to gather round one group as you show them how to play the game.
 The cards are shuffled and placed face-down in a regular pattern on the table.
-Student teachers take it in turns to turn over two cards, face up on the table (not picked up into their hand).
+Pupils take it in turns to turn over two cards, face up on the table (not picked up into their hand).
 They must turn over the cards in this way so that everyone in the group can see what and where the cards are.
-If they match, the student teacher keeps the cards.
-The winner is the student teacher with the most sets of cards.
+If they match, the pupil keeps the cards.
+The winner is the pupil with the most sets of cards.

-Note: This game can be used with students at any level.
+Note: This game can be used with pupils at any level.
 It can be organised as described above or with the teacher and the whole class.
-If you use it with the whole class make sure your cards can be seen by all your students.
+If you use it with the whole class make sure your cards can be seen by all your pupils.
 Put the cards on the board.
 Divide the class into two teams.
-Nominate a student to come to the board.
+Nominate a pupil to come to the board.
 They choose 1 card at a time, turn it over quickly so that everyone can see, and then replace it.
 Then they choose another and repeat.
-If it matches, the student/team keeps the cards.
+If it matches, the pupil/team keeps the cards.
 If not the next team has a go.